BIRDA M31

 Owners:

-24 Nov 1890: Thomas Ridley Oswald, Steamship Birda Ltd., Docks, Milford
+24 Nov 1890: Steamship Birda Co.
+Ltd., Docks, Milford

-Castle Hall, Castle Pill, Milford
+1895: Thomas Ridley Oswald, Castle Hall, Castle Pill, Milford.

 11 Nov 1904: Edward Tower, 11 Grove Place, Swansea.

-6 Jun 1905: Herbert Collings, 16 Philpot Lane, London
+6 Jun 1905: Herbert Collings, 16 Philpot Lane, London.

 Landed at Milford: 3 Jan 1891 - 27 Jan 1904 (Fished out of Aberdeen from 1 Jul 1901 to 3 Jan 1902.)